-I enjoy working with diverse teams to build things that can make people’s lives better — internal tools, enterprise software, informational websites, and anything in between.
+I enjoy working with diverse teams to build things that can make people’s lives better: internal tools, enterprise and educational software, informational websites, and anything in between.

 Select Past Work

-- A set of hypertext pieces related to and a crude digital edition of the “Lazarus” play found in the Towneley manuscript.
+A set of hypertext experiments related to and a crude digital edition of the “Lazarus” play found in the Towneley manuscript.

 Talks & Presentations